ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * Perl 5

-* git v1.8+
+* git v2.12+

+* curl

+* wget

 ..
    COMMENT: Should curl/wget/TIFF library also be required?
-These are listed as prerequisites for building HPC-Stack on generic MacOS/Linux
+These are listed as prerequisites for building HPC-Stack on generic MacOS/Linux  | A: TIFF could be installed with the HPC-stack build; others are needed

 The following software is also required to run the SRW Application, but the :term:`HPC-Stack` (which contains the software libraries necessary for building and running the SRW App) can be configured to build these requirements:

-* CMake v3.15+
+* CMake v3.20+

 * MPI (MPICH, OpenMPI, or other implementation)

-   * Only **MPICH** can be built with HPC-Stack.
-Other options must be installed separately by the user.
+   * Only **MPICH** or **OpenMPI** can be built with HPC-Stack.
+Other implementations must be installed separately by the user.

-* Software libraries

-   * netCDF (C and Fortran libraries)
-   * HDF5
-   * ESMF 8.2.0
-   * Jasper
-   * libJPG
-   * libPNG
-   * zlib
+..
+    COMMENT: All the software libraries are removed from the list, as they are built by the HPC stack.

 For MacOS systems, some additional software is needed.
 It is recommended that users install this software using the `Homebrew <https://brew.sh/>`__ package manager for MacOS:

+* brew install bash

+  * OR:  brew upgrade bash
 * brew install gcc@11
 * brew install cmake
 * brew install make
 * brew install wget
+* brew install lmod
 * brew install coreutils
-* brew install pkg-config

 ..
    COMMENT: Is this still accurate?
 It seems like we should delete the last one.
 And gcc@11 is basically the same as requiring fortran/C/C++ compilers, no?
-CMake is listed above.
+CMake is listed above. | A: updated bash requirements

 Optional but recommended prerequisites for all systems: